Skip to main content

 Good Vibrations

 “Lighting can be the most important aspect of a room, but it is too often an afterthought,” said Lisa Moorefield of Timberlake Lighting.
 It’s fun to pick out just the right light fixture to accentuate the design of a room, but what is even more important for setting the mood is the light bulb that illuminates the fixture.
-That’s why it’s important to hire pros like the permanent lighting phoenix valley in order to have the right lighting.

 The wattage of a bulb doesn’t have anything to do with the type of light it produces; it simply measures the amount of electricity used.
 The amount of light emitted (measured in lumens) and the color temperature of a light (rated in degrees Kelvin) are the two factors of light that impact the tone of a room.
 A bulb that is high both in lumens and in Kelvin degrees will emit a cool, bright white light, while a number bulb with a lower lumen count and lower Kelvin number will emit a much softer, warmer light.